 How to choose your brand colour palette based on your birth chart

-Let’s talk about what to do when your brand colour palette makes sense but it doesn’t feel right
+Let's talk about what to do when your brand colour palette makes sense—but it doesn’t feel right.

+But first, let me take you back to the original Moonstone brand colour palette.
 I built it around the actual gemstone: luminous with soft pinks and electric blues.

 Those colours were pulled straight from the polished stone—a visual metaphor for intuition, wisdom, and new beginnings.